 Town Creek is a very small town located in the state of Alabama.
 With a population of 1,065 people and two constituent neighborhoods, Town Creek is the 276th largest community in Alabama.

-When you are in Town Creek, you'll notice that it is more blue-collar than most other communities in America.
-46.15% of Town Creek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Town Creek is generally considered to be a blue-collar town.
+46.15% of the Town Creek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Town Creek is a town of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Town Creek who work in sales jobs (8.49%), management occupations (7.96%), and maintenance occupations (7.69%).

-Being a small town, Town Creek does not have a public transit system used by locals to get to and from work.
+Town Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Town Creek rank slightly lower than the national average.
 13.79% of adults 25 and older in Town Creek have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.